shubhamprasad0/zoom-transcript-analyzer/README.md

   - [x] Create backend endpoint to get access token from zoom
   - [x] Call backend endpoint and get access token, save it in cookie (backend sets it in cookie)
   - [x] Handle logged in state in client

+- **Step 2: Get meeting transcript and questions from the transcript**
+  - [ ] Add text box and submit button on UI when logged in for user to enter meeting id
+  - [ ] Create backend endpoint to get meeting details using zoom API
+  - [ ] Create python service with question identification algorithm (dummy for now)
+  - [ ] Once we get transcript from zoom API, pass this transcript to python service and get the questions out.
+(Plan was to save transcript in a database, and have a separate backend endpoint to get questions using the transcript's id stored in the db.
+Just combining these two now due to time constraint.)
+  - [ ] Get questions from python service and return the complete transcript and the questions to the frontend.